Klortho/config-one/README.md

 ## Features

-* Seamless cascade.
-Create new configs at any time, using any other to provide the defaults.
+* Flexible, robust overrides.
+You can overlay new configation sources at any time.
 * Computed configuration settings.
 Any setting can compute its value from any other setting, using "recipes" (which are just JavaScript functions).
-Overrides preserve these references, and they *just work*.
-No need to worry about the order of evaluation, or any other implemention details.
+  Overrides preserve the references, and they *just work*.
+No need to worry about the order of evaluation, how deep in the defaults the functions are, or any other implemention details.
-* Fast and efficient - settings are resolved in O(log n) time (FIXME: need to verify).
+* Many more.
+[More complete documentation coming soon.]

 ## Quick start